Most campaign pain is asset pain.

 On paper it’s easy: make the assets, approve them, publish them.

 In reality, assets have multiple owners and reviewers.
-The hinges between creative, brand governance, and local markets are where the work gets stuck.
+The connections between creative, brand governance, and local markets are where work hits problems.
 “Just one more tweak” becomes a slow leak that turns into a flood.

 Where I start